Mars habitat: Biodomes

-2015 NASA illustration of plants growing in a Mars base.
+2015 NASA illustration of plants growing in a conceptualized Mars base.

 One example concept that is or is in support of habitat is a Mars biodome, a structure that could hold life generating needed oxygen and food for humans.
-An example of activity in support of this goals, was a program to develop bacteria that could convert the Martian regolith or ice into oxygen.
+An example of activity in support of this goal was a program to develop bacteria that could convert the Martian regolith or ice into oxygen.
 Some issues with biodomes are the rate at which gas leaks out and the level of oxygen and other gases inside it.

-One question for Biodomes is how low the pressure could be lowered to, and the plants still be useful.
-In one study where air pressure was lowered to 1/10 of Earth's air pressure at the surface, the plants had a higher rate of evaporation from its leaves.
-This triggered the plant to think there was drought, despite it having a steady supply of water.
+One question for biodomes is how low the pressure could be lowered to, and the plants still be useful.
+In one study where air pressure was lowered to 1/10 of Earth's air pressure at the surface, the plants had a higher rate of evaporation from their leaves.
+This triggered the plant to respond as though there was drought, despite it having a steady supply of water.
 An example of a crop NASA tested growing at lower pressure is lettuce, and in another test green beans were grown at a standard air pressure, but in low Earth orbit inside the International Space Station.

 The DLR found that some lichen and bacteria could survive in simulated Martian conditions, including air composition, pressure, and solar radiation spectrum.
 The Earth organisms survived for over 30 days under Mars conditions, and while it was not known if they would survive beyond this, it was noted they seemed to be performing photosynthesis under those conditions.

 To convert the entirety of Mars into a biodome directly, scientists have suggested the cyanobacteria Chroococcidiopsis.
 This would help convert the regolith into soil by creating an organic element.
 That bacteria is known to survive in extremely cold and dry conditions on Earth, so might provide a basis for bioengineering Mars into a more habitable place.
-As the bacteria reproduces the dead ones would create an organic layer in the regolith potentially paving the way for more advanced life.
+As the bacteria reproduces, dead bacteria would create an organic layer in the regolith potentially paving the way for more advanced life.

 A study published in 2016 showed that cryptoendolithic fungi survived for 18 months in simulated Mars conditions.

 Interior of the ESO Hotel which has been called a "boarding house on Mars", because the desert surroundings are Mars-like; it houses observatory staff at an observatory in the high Chilean desert.

-On Earth, plants that utilize the C4 photosynthesis reaction account for 3% of flowering plant species but 23% of carbon that is fixed, and includes species popular for human consumption including corn (aka maize) and sugar cane; certain types of plants may be more productive at producing food for a given amount of light.
-Plants noted for colonizing the barren landscape in the aftermath of the Mt Saint Helen's eruption included Asteraceae and Epilobium, and especially Lupinus lepidus for its (symbiotic) ability to fix its own nitrogen.
+On Earth, plants that use the C4 photosynthesis reaction account for 3% of flowering plant species but 23% of carbon that is fixed, and includes species popular for human consumption including corn (aka maize) and sugar cane.

+Certain types of plants may be more productive at producing food for a given amount of light.
+Plants noted for colonizing the barren landscape in the aftermath of the Mount Saint Helen's eruption included Asteraceae and Epilobium, and especially Lupinus lepidus for its (symbiotic) ability to fix its own nitrogen.
 Rhizobia bacteria are capable of fixing nitrogen.